-Itemized Bill - Each term you are required to submit through CAP an itemized bill.
+Itemized Bill - Each term you are required to upload to CAP an itemized bill.
 An itemized bill will show tuition, fees, and on-campus room/board charges as separate line items.
 Bills that are not itemized cannot be accepted by the Cooke Foundation.

 Payment Letter - The Payment Letter is a letter sent to the school along with the payment each term.
-You are mailed a copy of this letter for your records/files.
-This letter instructs the school's financial aid office on how to apply funds toward billed expenses and disburse stipend funds to you.
-The school's bursar or financial aid office should send the stipend amount to you via check or deposit.
+You will be sent a message via CAP that confirms our payment.
+This letter instructs the school's financial aid office on how to apply funds toward billed expenses and disburse funds for non-billed allowances to you.
+The school's bursar or financial aid office should send the funds for non-billed allowances to you via check or deposit.

 Transcript - After each academic term (semester, quarter, trimester), you must submit grades to the Cooke Foundation and upload a transcript via CAP.
 At the conclusion of your fall semester (or fall term and winter term if you are on the quarter system) upload an unofficial transcript.
 It may be a screenshot, but must include: your name, your school's name, your cumulative GPA, the term/semester GPA, the name of each course taken, the grade received for each course, and the number of credits received for each course.
 It is your responsibility to make sure all of this information is listed on the unofficial transcript.
-We require an official copy of your academic transcript at the conclusion of your spring semester, making sure that all of the above-mentioned information is captured.
+We require an official academic transcript at the conclusion of your spring semester, making sure that all of the above-mentioned information is captured.